lambda-lounge-krakow/scala-intro-4-complete-newbies/3StringInterpolation/Exercise.md

 Simple formatting ain't possible with SIMPLE interpolator, but it is possible with FORMATTING interpolator.
 This interpolator was created as an equivalent of C `printf` methods, or Java `String.format()` and others.

+You may want to refresh on `printf` formatters (my thanks to Alvin Alexander for this list):

+    %c  character
+    %d  decimal (integer) number (base 10)
+    %e  exponential floating-point number
+    %f  floating-point number
+    %i  integer (base 10)
+    %o  octal number (base 8)
+    %s  a string of characters
+    %u  unsigned decimal (integer) number
+    %x  number in hexadecimal (base 16)
+    %%  print a percent sign
+    \%  print a percent sign

 ## raw interpolator